 Newly Updated Second Edition

 Revised and expanded.
-Everyday language, policies and practices can unintentionally reflect bias and disadvantage certain groups.
+Everyday policies, practices and terminology can unintentionally reflect bias, and disadvantage certain groups.

 There are research-based steps you can take, right now.
 Discounted class sets and Institutional copies available.

 “Our facilitators appreciated the dialogue raising awareness of microaggressions and the challenges related to how bias plays into our relationships, while also exchanging ideas on how others in the group have managed similar challenges.”